Blackbox Dataset Inference for LLM: Our Methods

 \subsection{Overview}

 We propose a method leveraging reference models to realize the idea inspired by \textbf{Observation II}.
-The method involves three steps to determine if suspect model $\mathcal{M}$ used victim dataset $\mathcal{D}$ for training.
+The method involves three steps to determine if the suspect model $\mathcal{M}$ used the victim dataset $\mathcal{D}$ for training.